1nst4ll/mango-news/docs/frontend-ui.md

 The Article Detail page (`frontend/src/pages/article/[id].astro`) displays the full content of a selected news article.
 The page title is dynamically set to "mangonews - [Article Title]" by fetching the article data server-side.

+**Article Navigation:**
+The single article page now includes "Previous" and "Next" navigation buttons, styled identically to the pagination buttons on the main news feed.
+These buttons allow users to easily navigate between articles in the list they viewed on the feed page.
+The functionality relies on the list of articles stored in `localStorage` by the feed widget.

 ### Navigation

 A persistent header component (`frontend/src/components/Header.tsx`) provides consistent navigation across all main pages.
 The header is sticky, remaining at the top of the viewport during scrolling (`sticky top-0 z-50`).